HorusSoftwareUY/MaterialDesignControlsPlugin/MaterialButtonControl.md

 <br/>

 ### Property BorderColor:
-This property is to set the background color of the button.
+This property is to set the border color of the button.
 <br/>

 ### Property BusyColor: